Formula 1 cost cap Q&A: What Red Bull are accused of, what's next, and how the FIA could punish team

 What could the punishment be?

-Like the figure above, the punishment is another key detail we just do not know.
+Like the figure above, the punishment is another key detail we just do not know, and a sporting infringement is not a black-and-white penalty like breaching the sport's technical regulations.

 What could F1 teams do with extra money?